aiven/devportal/docs/tools/terraform/reference/cookbook/kafka-clickhouse-integration-recipe.rst

     .. code:: terraform

        aiven_api_token     = "<YOUR-AIVEN-AUTHENTICATION-TOKEN-GOES-HERE>"
        project_name        = "<YOUR-AIVEN-CONSOLE-PROJECT-NAME-GOES-HERE>"

 Configure the ``services.tf`` file
 ''''''''''''''''''''''''''''''''''

-The following Terraform script initializes both Apache Kafka and Aiven for ClickHouse services, creates the service integration, the source Apache Kafka topic and the Aiven ClickHouse database.
+The following Terraform script initializes both Apache Kafka and Aiven for ClickHouse services, creates the service integration, the source Apache Kafka topic and the Aiven for ClickHouse database.

 .. code:: terraform